SF-WDI-LABS/angular-ngRoute/README.md

 Since there are two different views with different HTML structures, the most straightforward way is to create two HTML files and two routes:
     -  a `GET /` route to send the home page's HTML file, and
-    - a `GET /goats/:goatId` route to send an HTML file that could be filled in with Handlebars for each individual goat.
+    - a `GET /goats/:goatId` route to send an HTML file that could be filled in with templating for each individual goat.

   </details>

-  > Note: This approach results in every page having its own URL, but their are many page reloads as the user navigates the site.
+  > Note: This approach results in every page having its own URL, but there are many page reloads as the user navigates the site.
 Since HTML files are sent over mostly complete, it's easy for search engines to crawl their content.

 1. How would you build this site's front end if you were only serving *one* HTML file?
 (That is, how would you handle changing the appearance of the page when the user clicked on an individual goat?)